ManuelElizaldi/DataEngCourse/PythonForDataEng/Week_3_PEP8/README.md

-Reviewd the best practices for coding with python according to PEP8
+# Reviewd the best practices for coding with python according to PEP8
 - Unit testing -> for testing functions
 - Static code analysis -> analysing code without running it
-- Modules, packages and libraries
+# Modules, Packages and Libraries
+- Module: Python file with functions

+-  Package: A collection of modules with a __init__.py file.
+    - Python modules into a dictionary

+- Library: Collection of packages or a single package
+    - Numpy, Pandas, Pytorch

 # PEP8
 - 4 spaces is better than using tab